igor-krein/IDNameObjects/README.md

 - IList object consists of only one item (it would generate a simple equality expression, which, in my opinion, is preferable than IN operator).

-But you have an option to change this behaviour manually adding to your model a proper method like this:
+But you have an option to change this behaviour manually by adding to your model a proper method like this:

     [IDNameObjectMethod("IDsInListPredicate")]
     public static Expression<Func<T, bool>> SomeOtherMethod<T>(IList<int> ids)